Updated for 2022

 Some binoculars have high enough magnification to be useful for some basic stargazing like watching the Moon, Mars, Venus, meteor showers, comets, and constellation identification.
 Binoculars that are used in other hobbies like bird-watching can be used for this purpose too.

 While there are some really cool binoculars with great lenses and magnification, for children you have to take weight and comfort into account as some of those might be too heavy for them.
 For this reason, we recommend binoculars with a magnification of 7 to 9.
 The magnification is the first number you will see listed in the binocular’s specification.
 For example, 7×42 binoculars have a magnification of 7 times.

-Binoculars with a magnification higher than that are harder to handle, weight a lot more and it is more difficult to keep them focused on something because even the slightest move in your hands can mean losing the object you were watching.
-If you really want to go for a higher magnification, for example, a 12x, an option to avoid this is to get a tripod for them.
+Binoculars with a magnification higher than that are harder to handle, weigh a lot more and it is more difficult to keep them focused on something because even the slightest move in your hands can mean losing the object you were watching.
+If you really want to go for higher magnification, for example, a 12x, an option to avoid this is to get a tripod for them.

 For the most part, telescopes are very safe for kids to use on their own even at an early age.

 The only real danger, especially with small children is telling them not to point the telescope directly at the Sun as it can severely hurt their eyes.
 Some amount of supervision is always a good precaution anyway.

 In the case of actual telescopes, they will need help setting up the tripod and if it is too tall, they will need a stable surface to stand on top of in order to use it.
 Make sure they don’t just climb into any chair or an unstable object because their eyes will be busy watching the sky and they might forget to pay attention to the ground and they could fall.